 A child born outside of marriage may lose inheritance rights and child support if the fatherhood of the child – paternity – isn’t legally established.
-To establish the paternity of a child in Arizona, your first step should be discussing your rights and options with a Phoenix family law attorney.
+To establish the paternity of a child in Arizona, your first step should be discussing your rights and options with a family law attorney in Arizona.

 Typically, the need to establish paternity arises in a child custody, child support, or child visitation dispute when the child’s parents have never been married.
 A paternity action may be filed by either parent to establish custody (legal decision making), to set visitation times, or to request child support.

 How does a father establish paternity in Arizona?
 What is the legal process?
 Why will you need a lawyer’s help?
 If you’ll keep reading this brief discussion of paternity law in Arizona, you will learn the answers to those questions, and you’ll also learn more about parental rights in this state.